 In short, if you pick cherry tomatoes after they have begun changing color, then they will likely continue to ripen off the vine.
 If you pick the tomatoes while they are still pale green, then they will probably never turn red or ripen.

 If you do pick tomatoes before they are a fully deep red color, always allow them to finish ripening.
 Cherry tomatoes will taste best when they are at their deepest red color.
+However, there are things you can do with unripe tomatoes.

 So why do tomatoes continue to ripen?
 As explained by K State, tomatoes form a layer of cells that close off the tomato from the plant.
 This usually occurs when the tomato is halfway between a green color and the final ripeness color (often red).